 - Project-Based Homeschooling

-So now that we’ve got that out of the way…let’s talking about YOUR actual philosophy.
+So now that we’ve got that out of the way…let’s talk about YOUR actual homeschool philosophy.

 The philosophy of education that you have inside YOU.
 The one that is born out of your own experience, watching your own kids, and your own values.

 The unsaid and said philosophy that influences…